Open Venues

 Miksch House & Garden

 The first family house in Salem was built in Salem for Henrietta, Matthew, and their baby Martha Elizabeth.
-Join us inside as we cook, handcraft, do the daily choirs, bake, and work just as the Miksch family in 1771.
-This garden requires a ticket for entry.
+Join us inside as we cook, handcraft, do the daily chores, bake, and work just as the Miksch family in 1771.

 Dr. Samuel Benjamin Vierling constructed his house for his family and flourishing medical practice.
 Explore his Apothecary Shop and the exhibit “The Moravian Way of Health and Healing.”
 This unique exhibition shows the Moravians’ holistic approach physical, spiritual, and psychological health that developed over time.
 Some consider this building as the birthplace of the town of Winston, NC.
 The deed selling land that would become “Winston” was signed in the Apothecary space.